The image shows a thumbnail from bot & salz for the blog post Buzzword Bakery and the topic of employer branding.

 This is understandable, because applicants have absolutely nothing to do with the development of these values - even if they resonate with them in principle.
 They are not personally connected to them and it is becoming increasingly difficult to find employees who simply fall in line and salute them - if this was ever desirable.

-What counts is everyday life and the question of whether values are not just written on posters on the wall, but are actually visible in our interactions.
-It turns out that values are not the reason why someone knocks on the door, but the lived culture ensures that they stay.
-Employer branding should therefore focus less on selling abstract values and more on establishing a narrative that is brought to life with authentic stories from employees' everyday lives.
+What matters is everyday life in action and the question of whether values aren’t just words on posters on the wall, but are actually evident in how we interact with one another.
+It turns out that values aren’t the reason someone comes knocking; rather, it’s the culture in practice that ensures they stay.
+We’ve brought this very approach to life for traditional brands in everyday situations, as shown in our case study on Employer Branding for the Insurance Chamber proves.
+Employer branding should therefore focus less on selling abstract values and more on establishing a unique narrative that is brought to life through authentic stories from employees' everyday lives.

 Double A Energy